MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Data_IsCentennial** - tells us if the running office application is on centennial platform

-- **Data_IsForDigitalAttach** - tells us if this dialog is triggered from DA flow or AFO flow.
+- **Data_IsForDigitalAttach** - tells us if this dialog is triggered from Digital Attach flow or Activation for Office flow.

 - **Data_IsSubscription** - tells us if the to-be-claimed product is subscription SKU or perpetual SKU